panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 Usually, I declare my JavaScript variables using `const` or `let`.

- The main difference between `const` and `let` is that `const` always requires an initial value, and you can not reassign a value to `const` variable once initialized.
+ The main difference between the two is that `const` requires an initial value, and its value can not be reassigned once initialized. `let` declaration, on the other side, doesn't require an initial value and you can reassign its value multiple times.

 ```javascript
 // const requires initialization